YieldingExploiter/RBX-Deprecated/index.md

 # RBX-Deprecated
 This repository contains a shortcut to deprecated methods in Roblox.

-This is by no means a complete list, and may include things for other projects.
+This is by no means a complete list, and may include things for other projects, not just roblox.

 ## Usage
 To use this within your own code, add the following: